Skip to main content

 Description: Returns the contents of a webpage.

-Args: url: The URL of the webpage.
+Param: url: The URL of the webpage.

 #!/usr/bin/env python3 ${GPTSCRIPT_TOOL_DIR}/tool.py